gnh1201/dns-disadvantage/README.md

 Potential threat elimination for search.dnsadvantage.com

 ## what is this?
-`search.dnsadvantage.com′ has been used for SSL decryption for many years and aims to provide tools to prevent it.
+`search.dnsadvantage.com` has been used for SSL decryption for many years and aims to provide tools to prevent it.

+## Fuck
+  * Rockheed Martin
+  * Neuster